Visualization Charts¶

 - Start adding a chart;

-- Select the type of chart you want to add;
+- Select the type of chart to add;

 - Click create, and the addition is complete.